lightning/bolts/02-peer-protocol.md

           - MUST propose a `fee_satoshis` in the overlap between received and (about-to-be) sent `fee_range`.
   - otherwise, if `fee_satoshis` is not strictly between its last-sent `fee_satoshis` and its previously-received `fee_satoshis`, UNLESS it has since reconnected:
-    - SHOULD fail the connection.
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
   - otherwise, if the receiver agrees with the fee:
     - SHOULD reply with a `closing_signed` with the same `fee_satoshis` value.
   - otherwise: